wasabigeek/blog/content/blog/polymorphism-with-fries-please/index.md

 ---
 title: "Polymorphism, with fries please"
 date: "2022-02-19"
-description: "One way to advantage of Polymorphism, explained through the eyes of a growing food business."
+description: "What is Polymorphism, and why use it?
+We answer this by looking through the eyes of fictional, growing food business (yum)."
 published: false
 tags: ["ruby", "object-oriented"]
 ---

 Imagine you're the chef-owner of a new food truck.
-You're the only staff for now, so you do everything, taking the order and making it:
+You're the only staff for now, so you do everything, from taking the order and making it:
 ```ruby
 def handle_order(item_name)
   if item_name == "burger"